Updated: Jun 27

-Restoration hardware has numerous locations across the country, ranging from New York, Dallas, and even Toronto, Canada.
-This time around, we reviewed their location in Edina, Minnesota.
+Restoration Hardware has numerous locations nationwide, including New York, Dallas, and Toronto, Canada.
+This time around, we reviewed their place in Edina, Minnesota.
 You may have heard of this location before, and to clear out the elephant in the room, their location is centered as a very high-end furniture store and home design center.
 It is a rooftop restaurant in a large steel and glass structure.

 Here is what they have to say about themselves:

 "THE RH ROOFTOP RESTAURANT RESIDES ON THE THIRD FLOOR OF RH MINNEAPOLIS, A NEARLY 60,000-SQUARE-FOOT DESIGN GALLERY THAT BLURS THE LINES BETWEEN RESIDENTIAL AND RETAIL, INDOORS AND OUTDOORS, HOME AND HOSPITALITY.
 WE INVITE YOU TO ENJOY OUR MENU OF TIMELESS CLASSICS FOR BRUNCH AND DINNER, AND A SELECTION OF WINES FROM ESTEEMED VINTNERS IN THE UNITED STATES AND EUROPE." -RH